Connect with others who understand.

 3. Comorbidities and Complications

-People with PSC are more likely to develop certain comorbidities (more than one health problem at the same time) or complications.
+People with PSC are more likely to develop certain comorbidities (co-occurring health problems) or complications.
 For example, up to 80 percent of those with PSC also have IBD, especially ulcerative colitis (75 percent of the time).
 PSC is also linked to a higher risk of bile duct cancer, gallbladder cancer, liver cancer, and colorectal cancer (for those with IBD).
-However, these conditions aren’t always connected to PBC.
+However, these cancers aren’t associated with PBC.

-People with PSC and IBD need regular colonoscopy checks to catch colorectal cancer early.
-As found in the journal Pathologica, IBD alone increases colon cancer risk by tenfold as compared to the general population.
-Getting diagnosed with PSC in addition raises this risk again by fourfold.
+People living with PSC and IBD need regular colonoscopies to catch colorectal cancer early.
+According to the journal Pathologica, having IBD alone increases colon cancer risk by about 10 times compared with the general population.
+A diagnosis of PSC on top of IBD raises this risk even more — by about fourfold.

-Instead, people with PBC are most likely to have a variety of other autoimmune diseases.
-While PSC is linked to autoimmune diseases other than IBD about 25 percent of the time, 55 percent of people with PBC have another autoimmune disorder at the same time, such as thyroid disease or Sjögren’s syndrome.
+People with PBC are most likely to have a variety of other autoimmune diseases.
+Although PSC is linked to autoimmune diseases other than IBD about 25 percent of the time, about 55 percent of people with PBC also have another autoimmune disorder, such as thyroid disease or Sjögren’s disease.
 This higher rate isn’t that surprising when you consider that PBC is more common in females, who tend to get autoimmune disorders more often than males.

 4. Treatment Options for PSC and PBC

-Currently, there are some treatments that cure PSC.
-There are some treatments for PBC, including ursodiol — also known as ursodeoxycholic acid or UDCA.
+Current treatments for PBC include medications like ursodiol — also known as ursodeoxycholic acid (UDCA).
 UDCA modifies bile in a way that helps protect the cells and slow the disease progression.

-Most people with PBC respond well to UDCA, but about 40 percent don’t have a strong enough response, so they require other forms of treatment like obeticholic acid (Ocaliva) or fenofibrate.
+Most people with PBC respond well to UDCA, but about 40 percent don’t have a strong enough response.
+Healthcare providers may recommend additional medications like fenofibrate.
 Another treatment, elafibranor (Iqirvo), may be used in addition to UDCA or on its own.
 With end-stage PBC and severe liver damage, a liver transplant can be a successful and lasting way to treat the disease.

 Sometimes, people with PSC can also benefit from a liver transplant, but not if they’re very sick.